Specifyapp/parsers/parsers/to-css-font-import/README.md

-# To CSS Font Imports
+# To CSS Font Import

 ## Description

-Create the code used to import font file.
+This parser helps you create CSS `@font-face` rules to import your font files.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface